kaitlynyancey/mindfull-app/README.md

 ### Description:
 Start to gain control of your mind and de-stress with mindFULL: a virtual mindfulness journal.
 Now you don't have to worry about carrying a notebook around with you everywhere you go.
 With mindFULL, you will always have access to your journal entries on mobile or desktop.

-Users will have a guided journal entry to fill out each day which will include mood and stress level trackers, a gratitude section, and a free form for any other daily notes.
+Users will have a guided journal entry to fill out each day, which will include mood and stress level trackers, a gratitude section, and a free form for any other daily notes.
 The entries are saved to the user's journal log (if an account is made), which the user can access anytime.
-Progress trackers will show how a user is doing on their stress levels and overall moods.
+Progress trackers will show how a user is doing on their stress levels and overall moods on their journal page.

 ### Link to mindFULL Live App: [https://mindfull-app.vercel.app/](https://mindfull-app.vercel.app/)
 ### Link to mindFULL API Repository: [https://github.com/kaitlynyancey/mindfull-api](https://github.com/kaitlynyancey/mindfull-api)